Don’t believe the hype.

 Caffeine Content Of White Tea

-Generally, tea contains about 15 to 70 mg of caffeine per 8 ounce cup.
+Generally, tea contains about 15 to 70 mg of caffeine per 8 ounce cup (far less than coffee).
 There is a lot of variation in there, but the variation exists between individual teas, not between categories of teas, i.e. green tea, black tea, white tea, oolong tea, pu’er tea and yellow tea.

 The truth is, it is difficult, even impossible, to say how much caffeine white tea (or any given tea) might have, without actually testing it in a lab.